rainbowsend/TIE-GCM-PDAF/README.md

 Each parameter has two settings

 #### HANDLING
-  Controlls how the program handels a paramter:
+  Controls how the program handles a parameter:

   "none": the parameter is not influenced by the assimilation system